8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] remove auto focus on http://localhost:3000/portal/sales/inventory/UNIT_1
 - [ ] the reason why http://localhost:3000/portal/sales/inventory/UNIT_1 is having weird scrolling issues is because it does not have a parent route providing the layout for it so move inventory to inventory.data, then make inventory the parent route and set overflow-y-auto so the whole page scrolls and not some weird looking container thing
 - [ ] obivouisly finish accessories
+- [ ] for image uploads either
+- [ ] convert to data uri to store and convert back on load
+- [ ] store on bucket, point img with url

 - [ ] -------- ADMIN --------
 - [ ] need to make performance graphs for managers and owner, similar to sales persons version